google-research/kauldron/docs/metrics.md

 ### Standalone usage

-Metrics can be used outside Kauldron, as standalone module (using `//third_party/py/kauldron/metrics`,...):
+Metrics can be used outside Kauldron, as standalone modules (using `//third_party/py/kauldron/metrics`,...):

 ```python